IBM/Ansible-Automation-Platform-L3/docs/Part 2/02 Deploy an AIX Partition.md

 !!! warning "Line 11"
-    For the 'name' field (line 11) you must include both *vm* + *idXXXXXXXXX* ( do not forget to prefix with *vm*) in your manifest.
-The 'name' variable will appear as BLANK when working from the Git repository clone — both sellers and technical sellers must complete this variable definition regardless of whether they are working from the Git repository clone or not.
+    For the '*name*' field (line 11) you must include both *vm* + *idXXXXXXXXX* ( do not forget to prefix with *vm*) in your manifest.
+The '*name*' variable will appear as BLANK when working from the Git repository clone — both sellers and technical sellers **must complete** this variable definition regardless of whether they are working from the Git repository clone or not.

 !!! note "Line 16"
-    The 'net-name' field (line 16) must be set equal to **VLAN344**, if it hasn't already been by default.
+    The '*net-name*' field (line 16) must be set equal to **VLAN344**, if it hasn't already been by default.

 Save and exit the *mkvm.yaml* Playbook once satisfied.
 Let's take a moment, before moving on, to parse out what some of these fields and modifications have done.